rrottmann/filewrangler/README.md

 The filewrangler script usually gets invoked via cron.
 So the renamed file will be picked up during the next run.

+# Tipp: You can comment out rules

+Especially during the development of your ruleset, you may need to comment out some rules or you want to add sample rules as a reference.
+YAML supports comments.
+All lines that begin with '#' are ignored.

 # Tipp: Works great on Windows!

 While I use this tool mainly on Linux / BSD, the script works within Cygwin on